What is Azure Virtual WAN?

 Yes, branch-to-branch connectivity is available in Virtual WAN.
 Branch is conceptually applicable to VPN Site, ExpressRoute circuits, or Point-to-Site/User VPN users.
-Enabling branch to branch is enabled by default and can be located in WAN Configuration settings.
-This enables VPN branches/users to connect to other VPN branches as well as transit connectivity is enabled between VPN and ExpressRoute users.
+Enabling branch-to-branch is enabled by default and can be located in WAN Configuration settings.
+This lets VPN branches/users connect to other VPN branches and transit connectivity is also enabled between VPN and ExpressRoute users.

 Does branch-to-branch traffic traverse through the Azure Virtual WAN?